Rob Gronkowski’s Girlfriend, Camille Kostek, Goes Topless In Bathroom Selfie

 Camille also posted another photo of herself before hitting the runway, presumably before she got changed into the runway outfit.
 In the picture, the model is wearing a sporty black ensemble.
 She wore a black, hooded crop-top with some black pants, and exclaimed in the captions that she was “ABOUT TO STEP OUT ONTO THE RUNWAY FOR MY FIRST EVER @nyfw SHOW!!!!”

 The model also made headlines the other day when she clapped back at Jalen Ramsey, who said “I don’t think Gronk’s good… Let me say — I don’t think Gronk is as great as people think he is.”
-Camille wasn’t going to let that slip, as she proclaimed that “Rob’s sexier than you, and he’s a better football player,” according to News.
+Camille wasn’t going to let that slip, as she proclaimed that “Rob’s sexier than you, and he’s a better football player,” according to News.com.au.

 Kostek has been working her Instagram page lately, posting all sorts of fun videos and photos.
 During the summer months, she shared a ton of bikini pics from tropical destinations, along with a photo or two of herself posing with her boyfriend.